 Although Thanksgiving is generally thought of as being an American holiday, countries around the world have celebrations that share the similar idea.

-Here are a few celebrations from around the world that also express gratitude for food and harvest
+Here are a few celebrations from around the world that also express gratitude for food and harvest.

 China: Mid-Autumn Festival

 The Mid-Autumn Festival, also known as “the moon festival,” has a history of over 3,000 years.
 It was derived from Chinese emperors who worshiped the moon every year to pray for good harvest.
-Ancient people believed worshipping the moon and eating together would bring them good luck and happiness.
+Ancient people believed worshiping the moon and eating together would bring them good luck and happiness.

 The festival takes place on the 15th day of the 8th month of the lunar calendar, when the moon is at its fullest and brightest point.
 The festival is a 3-day public holiday where people celebrate with mooncakes and other harvest foods such as crabs, pomeloes, and grapes.